notxesnad/triangle-calculator/README.md

 ## How to use Triangle Calculator

-Clone the flexion_code_challenge repository, run `npm install` to grab the dependencies, and start hacking!
+Clone the Triangle Calculator repository, run `npm install` to grab the dependencies

 ### Running the app